Red, White & Blue: A Rainbow Tour of Wedding Gowns

 Other colors have recently crept onto the list, despite being "beyond the pale" not long ago.
 Pink was always a great favorite, but until recently it seemed a little too frivolous and girlish for wedding.
 Maybe a pink sash or a bit of trim was all right, but a pink gown?

 Not long ago, you might get hit with a few churlish Barbie comments if you donned one.
-But thanks to the power of televised celebrity weddings, it's now perfectly safe to embrace your not-so-inner pinkophile, even on your wedding day.
+But thanks to the power of televised celebrity weddings, it’s now perfectly safe to embrace your inner pinkophile, even on your wedding day.

 Raving for Red